HotPizzaYT/esc-destiny/Esc_DESTINY.md

 About 3,000 years ago, a king in Egypt was buried.
 His name was King Tutankhamun.
 Legend has it that a mysterious sheet of clothing lies somewhere in the ruins of his burial site, which is riddled with traps.
 The writing on the wall reads: "He who knits cloth from the fabric and string of the Cloth of Time will be granted unlimited access to change fate & destiny itself."
 To this very day, scientists have been very confused, as they cannot find this illusive sheet of fabric.
 Experts claim that the fabric and thread was sold off long long ago and is probably still in circulation.

 They say you cannot change fate, but you can control your destiny.
 It is similar to being able to control your dreams through lucid dreaming techniques, but not being able to control reality.
 You see, destiny is easily controllable because it is what is happening in the present.
 The Cloth of Time puts a fork into the future, causing events to unfold before it, therefore rendering your destiny null and void.

 In the wrong hands, this could spell the end of the Earth.
 Luckily, nobody has managed to control fate, until now.

+Since the beginning of recorded history, hallucinations have been encountered in the stage just before sleep begins.
+This phenomenon is known as "hypnagogic hallucinations".
+Most hallucinations are often nonsensical, when the effect is strong enough sentences can begin to form as auditory hallucinations, and random enlightening thoughts occur.

-In this story we will follow the main characters, Casey, Brandy, Katy, and Justin in the spring of 2009, who have lived completely normal lives for most of their lives, as we journey through a world with special supernatural drugs and abilities as they try to prevent the end of the world.
+In this story we will follow the main characters, Casey, Brandon, Katy, and Justin in the spring of 2009, who have lived completely normal lives for most of their lives, as we journey through a world with special supernatural drugs and abilities as they try to prevent the end of the world.
 They are told their lives will end by next month and they must do whatever they can in their power to Escape their Fate and write their own Destiny.
 Will they be able to fight the time-altering drug cartel ESC Fate, which is a mysterious entity that sells drugs of all kinds of varieties that give the consumer supernatural abilities?
 Or will they die trying?

 # The Big E
 May 13th, 2009, 4:25 PM.

-Casey, Brandy, Katy and Justin were in line to have their fortunes told.
+Casey, Brandon, Katy and Justin were in line to have their fortunes told.
 Luckily, it was a Tuesday, so all fortunes were 20% off.

 Her name was Didi the fortune teller.
 She rubbed her magical orb and patted it a few times.